saoirse-defi/CI-MS4/README.md

 ### Future Features

-This section will outline potential features which I would like to implement in future.
+This section will outline potential features which I would like to implement in the future.

 ## Considerations